 - Episodes: 24

-Dororo is an emotionally powerful anime that mixes action, horror and redemption in a deeply human narrative.
-The story revolves around Hyakkimaru, a samurai that was born without organs and members because of a demonic pact made by his father.
-Throughout the series, he faces monsters to recover what he has lost, accompanied by Dororo, a smart and courageous child.
+Dororo is an emotionally powerful anime that blends action, horror, and redemption into a deeply human narrative.
+The story revolves around Hyakkimaru, a samurai born without organs and limbs due to a demonic pact made by his father.
+Throughout the series, he battles monsters to regain what he lost, accompanied by Dororo, a clever and courageous child.

-Also, with dark and engaging animation, the anime also explores themes such as war, abandonment and what really means human being.
-Despite feudal setting and Japanese folklore, emotions are universal.
-Dororo is both touching and brutal, ideal for those looking for a samurai anime with emotional depth.
+Furthermore, with dark and engaging animation, the anime also explores themes such as war, abandonment, and what it truly means to be human.
+Despite the feudal setting and Japanese folklore, the emotions are universal.
+Dororo is simultaneously touching and brutal, ideal for those seeking a samurai anime with emotional depth.

 02. Sword of the Stranger